annotatedtmg/annotatedtmg/tmg/martial.md

 I know you hate it when I get my headaches \\
 I got a real gem tonight \\
 Listening to Katia Ricciarelli \\
-It's not going to be alright
+It's not gonna be all right

 And I'd like to think that this will pass, this will pass \\
 I know it's not the case \\